-The faculty-wide, one-year-long Rural Medical Immersion Programme (RMIP) for fifth-year medical students offers an exciting new generation of learning.
-It integrates primary, secondary, and tertiary medical care through real-life experiential learning across the three clinical schools of Otago School of Medicine.
+The one-year-long Rural Medical Immersion Programme (RMIP) for fifth-year medical students offers an exciting new generation of learning.
+It integrates community, primary, secondary, and tertiary medical care through real-life experiential learning across the three clinical schools of Otago School of Medicine.

 RMIP students cover the full fifth year curriculum in their own rural learning and living environment.
 During this time they are guided and mentored by:

 - Local and visiting tertiary hospital specialists

 - Rural nurses